mendoza95/fabricio-webpage/README.md

 *   **Data-Driven Content**: Most of the site's content (like project descriptions, work experience, and education) is managed through simple JSON files in the `data/` directory, making updates easy without touching the code.
 *   **Markdown Blog**: A complete blog section powered by Flask-FlatPages, where posts are written in simple Markdown (`.md`) files.
 *   **Dynamic PDF CV Generation**: A standout feature that automatically generates a professional, up-to-date CV in PDF format from the website's data using the WeasyPrint library.
-*   **Contact Form**: A fully functional contact form that sends emails to the site owner upon submission.
 *   **Responsive Design**: The website is fully responsive and works seamlessly on desktops, tablets, and mobile devices.

 ## Tech Stack